LucaHaverty/cs261-extracredit/README.md

 # Query for points within a region
 found = qt.query(Rectangle(0, 0, 50, 50))
 print("Found points:", found)

+# Get the number of points found in the quadtree
+len(qt)

 ```

 ### Octree (3D)